 Select Options/Tools > List Display Objects > All from the main menu in Edit Mode to generate a list of all display objects featured on the oneline diagram.
-The Oneline Objects Dialog features a Case Information Display that identifies each display object by its type, X and Y screen coordinates, whether or not it is subject to zoom-conditional display and, if so, the zoom level range over which it is visible.
-All oneline display object attributes except Type can be changed from this table.
+The Oneline Objects Dialog features a Case Information Display that identifies each display object by its type, X and Y screen coordinates, what layer the object is contained in, whether or not it is subject to conditional zooming, if it is anchored, and the font size (if applicable.)
 Since the table is a type of Case Information Display, it exhibits behavior similar to that of all other case information displays.